 ET Pest Control (Bat targeting system)

 You can also use mothballs.
-Hang the bat repellent moth balls where the bats sleep and replace them frequently.
+Hang the moth balls where the bats sleep and replace them frequently.
 The smell of the moth balls help to keep the vampires at bay.

 Bat Removal Devices

-Bat removal devices are used in the exclusion method.
+Bat removal devices are used in the exclusion method as a way to get rid of bats.
 This technique is recommended by bat conservationists and removal experts.
 It’s also the most useful method if you have a colony of bats in your home.

-To find where bats are entering and exiting your home, look for dark spots around cracks and holes.
-Bats have oils on their fur that rub off and stain fascia and soffits.
+As a way to find where bats enter and exit your home, look for dark spots around cracks and holes.
+Bats have oils on their fur that rub off and stain fascia boards and soffits.
 Chimney tops, vents, and window cracks are all common and convenient bat access locations.

 Bat Removal Cost

 The cost of bat removal varies widely by area, so we recommend calling around for the best price.
-If you’re on a budget, Bat World Sanctuary has a list of volunteer rescuers who will come out for free to help you get rid of bats.
+If you’re on a budget, Bat World Sanctuary has a list of volunteer rescuers who will help you get rid of bats for free.

 Post Bat Removal